promitor/docs/docs/security/azure-authentication.md

 - **PROMITOR_AUTH_APPKEY** - Secret of the Azure AD entity to authenticate with

-The app key can be read from a file by specifying the file's location:
+The app key can also be read from a file by specifying the file's location:

 ```yaml
 azureAuthentication: